datacamp/authoring/docs/projects/projects-process.md

-The Project creation process
+The Project Creation Process
 =============================================

-This page details steps you go through when you create a *premium* DataCamp Project.
-If you're interested in creating a premium Project, please email [projects@datacamp.com](mailto:projects@datacamp.com) for more info!
+This page details steps you go through when you create a DataCamp Project.
+If you're interested in creating a Project, please follow steps 1 and 2 below and email [projects@datacamp.com](mailto:projects@datacamp.com)!

 Overview
 --------------

-Here are the steps for creating a DataCamp Project:
+The steps for creating a DataCamp Project are outlined below.
+The total estimated timeline for instructors is 10-24 hours spread out over 6-8 weeks (the timeline depends on how formed the Project idea is, how experienced the instructor is, etc.).

 1. [Prerequisites for making a Project](#projects-prerequisites).
   - Before you can create a DataCamp project, you need access to two tools: Jupyter notebooks and GitHub.
 You should also check out some example Projects.